 b.
 If it offers the purchase option, to transfer the ownership.

 c.
-To give copy of the contract specifying clearly the main clauses.
+To give a copy of the contract specifying clearly the main clauses.

 a.
-To make appropriate use of the goods and to watch for they is conservation in good working condition.
+To make appropriate use of the goods and to watch for them is conservation in good working condition.

 b.
-If it does not offer the purchase option, to restitute the good.
+If it does not offer the purchase option, restitute the good.

 c.
 To allow inspections of the merchandise.